Factbox: EU preparations for no-deal Brexit

 The no-deal contingency measures include:

-The EU could continue making payments in 2019 to British beneficiaries for contracts signed and decisions made before March 30, 2019 if net contributor Britain honors its obligations and accepts audits and controls.
+The EU could continue making payments in 2019 to British beneficiaries for contracts signed and decisions made before March 30, 2019 if net contributor Britain honours its obligations and accepts audits and controls.

 The EU would continue to compensate fishermen and operators from EU members states under the European Maritime and Fisheries Fund for temporary breaks in fishing.
 The EU could grant British ships access to EU waters until the end of 2019 if Britain does the same for EU ships in UK waters.